-Join Todd Howard for an in-depth discussion in this video Solidifying the groove with a compelling bassline as a musical hook, part of Songwriting in Logic Pro.
+Join Todd Howard for an in-depth discussion in this video Solidifying the groove with a compelling bassline as a musical hook, part of Learning Songwriting: Logic Pro.

 Well, there's one thing no rock song can live without and that's a driving bass part, and being a rock bassist, first and foremost, I take heart in this philosophy.
 I've got my five string electric bass here and I've plugged it into the apagy duet.
 Now I don't have any sound because I need to go over to my interface settings.
 In this case, the Apogee Maestro 2, and make sure that everything is set up here.
 So first of all, you're going to have different settings on your interface.
 They may be actually be on the front of the device, and the Apogee Duet also has on-board controls, but I'll just do it from here so you can get the gist.

 Make sure we're set to instrument rather than mic.
 I'll keep this off limiter on, because if I do clip, i'd rather have it limited here than get distortion in the channel.
 So if there's any problem there, i'll come and change the level, but for now i'm going to leave that on, especially with bass since it's so big.
 Okay, and I set my level here, i'll play a little bit and we'll see what it looks like.
 Okay, obviously way too loud.
 Click that clip indicator to turn that off, and bring that down to ten and see where we're at.
 Still a little high for my taste.
 Seven.
 If I take the limiter off, how'd we do it, still clipping like crazy.